Walrusbane524/Silly-html-website/README.md

 # Simple HTML project
-A simple website used to implement the basic features of HTML 5.
+A simple website made to implement the basic features of HTML 5.